 Looking to redo a floor in your house?
 Wood flooring of any kind can add warmth and coziness to a room, but flooring of reclaimed wood has an unparalleled beauty perfected in the time – generally decades – the wood has been left outside to endure the effects of nature.
 Whether you love the outdoors or simply love the look and feel of weathered wood, you’ll fall head over heels in love with what a reclaimed wood floor can do to upgrade your home.

 4. Use Reclaimed Wood in Cabinets

 This is the perfect time to give your kitchen cabinets a makeover with reclaimed wood.
-It’s the natural way to revitalize your kitchen as a whole.
+It’s the natural way to dress up your entire kitchen.
 Every panel of reclaimed wood conveys a fascinating tale – of considerable time during which it languished in a forgotten building, for example, or as part of a fallen barn or fence.
 And a bit of that tale will survive in your reclaimed wood cabinets, coming to mind at such times when you reach into them.